-The JSAs are aware that a number of IF ISA Clients have struggled to find a broker willing to receive such assets.
-By way of assistance, the JSAs have provided details of two brokers, who have accepted IF ISA Distributions, on the Website on a strictly non-advisory basis.
-This is not a recommendation of these brokers by Reyker or the JSAs.
-These are not Nominated Brokers (with all the substantial research that takes place by the JSAs as part of admitting a new broker as a Nominated Broker) and Clients must undertake their own research and take independent advice as to the merits of any new broker to whom they wish to distribute Custody Assets.
+The JSAs are aware that a few Clients with IF ISAs have struggled to find a broker willing to receive their assets.
+To assist this process, the JSAs have provided details on the Website of two brokers that have accepted a large number of IF ISA Clients, on a strictly non-advisory basis.
+This is not a recommendation of these brokers by Reyker or the JSAs and Clients must undertake their own research and take independent advice as to the merits of any new broker to whom they wish to distribute Custody Assets.
+However, the JSAs have now completed a significant number of Distributions to these brokers.